keshav-c/ballot-contract/README.md

 **The proposals array public contract member:**
 - It is impossible to get the entire array from the contract storage at once
 - We can only search elements one by one
+- If we go out of bounds when accessing members on the deployed contract, we get an error